Car industry struggles to solve air bag explosions despite mass recalls

 The recalls have been most costly for Honda.
 In May 2009, 18-year-old Ashley Parham was driving a 2001 Honda Accord when she bumped into a car in her high school parking lot outside Oklahoma City.
 The Accord's air bag exploded and metal shrapnel sliced Parham's carotid artery.
 She bled to death, one of two deaths linked to Takata air bags.
 Honda and Takata settled with Parham's family out of court and details were not disclosed.

-Sean Kane, president of Safety Research and Strategies and a researcher and consultant for plaintiffs' lawyers, said it was clear past Takata recalls, which began in 2008, had fallen short.
-"What's very troubling is that they haven't resolved this thing once and for all," he said.
+Sean Kane, president of Safety Research and Strategies and a researcher and consultant for plantiffs' lawyers, said it was clear past Takata recalls, which began in 2008, had fallen short.

-In Japan, drivers who began to respond to recall notices this week were sent home from Toyota dealerships with a yellow warning label on the window visor.

 "Warning: Passenger Air Bag Inoperative," the warning reads.
 "We recommend you sit in the back seat.
 If you must sit in the front seat, push it all the way back and use a seatbelt."